-Special Note: Students, staff and visitors are strongly encouraged to leave items such as iPods, MP3 players, cell phones, cameras, etc. at home.
+\\Special Note: Students, staff and visitors are strongly encouraged to leave items such as cell phones, game systems, ear buds, headphones, cameras, etc. at home.
 The Addison Central School District will not be held responsible for the theft, loss or damage to any of these items if brought to school.